s-sana-sharifi/physics-informed-electrostatic-source-recovery/README.md

 A multilayer perceptron (MLP) is trained to learn the inverse mapping:

 <p align="center">
-  Boundary Potential → Source Positions and Charges
+  Boundary measurements → source positions and charge magnitudes
 </p>

 The model takes boundary potential measurements as input and directly predicts the source parameters.